jigneshk5/nodered-rpi/README.md

-# Home Automation with Alexa
+# Nodered Management Dashboard with Raspberry Pi and Nodemcu using MQTT.

 ## ARDUINO CODE and nodered flow